-Sample Size
+≻Sample Size

-The perception was finished on a sum of 1000 Subjects (500 guys and 500 females) of two Networks (Brahmins and Yadava) of Lucknow, Uttar Pradesh chose for this concentrate regardless of their sub-positions.
-The subjects for the review will be taken between the age gathering of 20-50 years; in light of the fact that the morphological elements are well developed up to this stage.
+The perception was finished on a sum of 1000 Subjects (500 guys and 500 females) of two Networks (Brahmins and Yadava) of Lucknow, Uttar Pradesh chosen for this concentrate regardless of their sub-positions.
+The subjects for the review will be taken between the age gathering of 20-50 years; because the morphological elements are well developed up to this stage.